 - To bake, place the bread in the oven directly on the baking stone or with a cookie sheet on the rack.
-Pull out the bottom rack with old pan and pour about 2 cups of water into it.
+Pull out the bottom rack with the old pan and pour about 2 cups of water into it.
 Close the door quickly.
 If you have a spray bottle with water, open the oven after 3 and 6 minutes and give 10 quick squirts onto the walls of the oven.
-Turn oven down to 450°F (or follow the recipe) after that and bake according to the recipe, or until internal temperature of the bread reaches 180 - 190°F.
+Turn oven down to 450 F (or follow the recipe) after that and bake according to the recipe, or until the internal temperature of the bread reaches 180 to 190 F.

 Some people have problems with this method; if you spray your oven light bulb directly, it could burst, and sometimes the electronics in the oven are finicky and stop working if you spray, but it works well for other people.
 Be careful to stand back when you pour the water in because steam burns.

 Use a cover over the bread itself.
 You can buy specially made clay bakers like this one from King Arthur or take a look at the clay bakers from Romertopf.
 You can also use a cast iron pan or dutch oven with lid.

 Some people find this the simplest method and it avoids problems with steam burns or oven lights breaking as with the steam method.